tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/inplaceenable.rst

 slightly slower indexing (it uses around 2x less disk, but yields around 90-95% the original performance).

 Indexing involves two major phases.
-The first phase collects, processes, and partially sorts documents by keyword, and writes the intermediate result to temporary files (.tmp\*).
+The f.html phase collects, processes, and partially sorts documents by keyword, and writes the intermediate result to temporary files (.tmp\*).
 The second phase fully sorts the documents, and creates the final index files.
 Thus, rebuilding a